arondadi/cairn-is/first-edition/cairn-srd.md

  _Bea has accidentally stumbled onto the stomping grounds of a massive Wood Troll.
 In order to make a move before the Troll, she makes a DEX save.
 She fails, and the Troll gets to attack first._
 </details>

-### Attacking & Damage
+### Attacking & skaði
 The attacker rolls their weapon die and subtracts the target's armor, then deals the remaining total to their opponent's HP.
-Unarmed attacks always do 1d4 damage.
+Unarmed attacks always do 1d4 skaði.

 <details markdown="block">
   <summary>
 Expand For Example
  </summary>
  _The Wood Troll roars, swinging its club at Bea, who has 5 HP.
-The club does 1d10 damage and the Warden rolls a 4.
+The club does 1d10 skaði and the Warden rolls a 4.
 They subtract 1 to account for Bea's  leather armor, leaving Bea with 2 HP remaining._
 </details>

 ### Multiple Attackers
-If multiple attackers target the same foe, roll all damage dice and keep the single highest result.
+If multiple attackers target the same foe, roll all skaði dice and keep the single highest result.

 ### Attack Modifiers
-If fighting from a position of weakness (such as through cover or with bound hands), the attack is **impaired** and the attacker must roll 1d4 damage regardless of the attacks damage die.
+If fighting from a position of weakness (such as through cover or with bound hands), the attack is **impaired** and the attacker must roll 1d4 skaði regardless of the attacks skaði die.

-If fighting from a position of advantage (such as against a helpless foe or through a daring maneuver), the attack is **enhanced**, allowing the attacker to roll 1d12 damage instead of their normal die.
+If fighting from a position of advantage (such as against a helpless foe or through a daring maneuver), the attack is **enhanced**, allowing the attacker to roll 1d12 skaði instead of their normal die.

 ### Dual Weapons
-If attacking with two weapons at the same time, roll both damage dice and keep the single highest result.
+If attacking with two weapons at the same time, roll both skaði dice and keep the single highest result.

 ### Blast
 Attacks with the **blast** quality affect all targets in the noted area, rolling separately for each affected character.
 Blast refers to anything from explosions to huge cleaving onslaughts to the impact of a meteorite.
-If unsure how many targets can be affected, roll the related damage die for a result.
+If unsure how many targets can be affected, roll the related skaði die for a result.

-### Critical Damage
+### Critical skaði
-Damage that reduces a target's HP below zero decreases a target's STR by the amount remaining.
-They must then make a STR save to avoid **critical damage**.
-Additionally, some enemies will have special abilities or effects that are triggered when their target fails a critical damage save.
+skaði that reduces a target's HP below zero decreases a target's STR by the amount remaining.
+They must then make a STR save to avoid **critical skaði**.
+Additionally, some enemies will have special abilities or effects that are triggered when their target fails a critical skaði save.

-Any PC that suffers critical damage cannot do anything but crawl weakly, grasping for life.
+Any PC that suffers critical skaði cannot do anything but crawl weakly, grasping for life.
 If given aid and rest, they will stabilize.
 If left untreated, they die within the hour.

 ### Ability Score Loss
 If a PC's STR is reduced to 0, they die.
 If their DEX is reduced to 0, they are paralyzed.
 If their WIL is reduced to 0, they are delirious.
 Complete DEX and WIL loss renders the character unable to act until they are restored through extended rest or by extraordinary means.

 ### Scars
-When damage to a PC reduces their HP to exactly 0, they are sometimes changed irrevocably.
+When skaði to a PC reduces their HP to exactly 0, they are sometimes changed irrevocably.
 See the [**Scars**](/cairn-srd#scars-1) table for more.

 ### Unconsciousness & Death
 When a character dies, the player is free to create a new character or take control of a hireling.
 They immediately join the party in order to reduce downtime.

 ### Detachments
 Large groups of similar combatants fighting together are treated as a single **detachment**.
-When a detachment takes critical damage, it is routed or significantly weakened.
+When a detachment takes critical skaði, it is routed or significantly weakened.
 When it reaches 0 STR, it is destroyed.

-Attacks against detachments by individuals are **impaired** (excluding blast damage).
+Attacks against detachments by individuals are **impaired** (excluding blast skaði).
-Attacks against individuals by detachments are **enhanced** and deal blast damage.
+Attacks against individuals by detachments are **enhanced** and deal blast skaði.

 ### Retreat
 Running away from a dire situation always requires a successful DEX save, as well as a safe destination to run to.

 ### Scars
 When an attack reduces a PC's HP to exactly 0, they are uniquely impacted.
-Look up the result on the table below based on the _total_ damage taken:
+Look up the result on the table below based on the _total_ skaði taken:

 |      |                                                              |
 |------ |---|